ros-navigation/docs.nav2.org/configuration/packages/configuring-mppic.rst

   ============== ===========================

   Description
     Whether to publish statistics about each critic's performance.
-When enabled, publishes a ``nav2_msgs::msg::CriticsStats`` message containing critic names, whether they changed costs, and the sum of costs added by each critic.
-Useful for debugging and tuning critic behavior.
+When enabled, publishes a ``nav2_msgs::msg::CriticsStats`` message containing critic names, whether they changed costs, and the sum of costs added by each critic for all trajectory samples.
+Useful for debugging and tuning critic behavior but should not be enabled for generic runtime use.

 :TrajectoryValidator.plugin: